Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

-In view of the above disadvantages of the conventional CSM, we propose RIPF-CSM which works in an iterative manner, and the maximum iteration number is $I$.
-Fig. 2 illustrates the main structure of RIPF-CSM.
-In this figure, the frequency point selection part randomly selects candidate frequency points for the subsequent focusing, the signal-subspaces at the candidate frequency points are focused into a reference frequency with the angles in the robustness intervals during the focusing process, the MUSIC algorithm estimates the DoA of the signals with range-shrunk spatial spectrum, and the last part judges whether the iteration should terminate.
+To overcome the shortcomings of C-CSM, the more efficient RIPF-CSM is proposed.
+Fig. 2 illustrates the main structure of RIPF-CSM, which works in an iterative manner.
+In this figure, the frequency point selection part randomly selects candidate frequency points for the subsequent focusing.
+Then, the signal-subspaces at the candidate frequency points are focused into a reference frequency with the angles in the robustness intervals during the focusing process, followed by the MUSIC algorithm which estimates the DoA of the signals with range-shrunk spatial spectrum.
+Finally, it is judged whether the iteration should terminate.
 The details are described as follows.

 1) \textit{Frequency point selection}